janimattiellonen/discgolf-diary/Road to Tyyni.md

 Today I filmed some of my throws.

 I concentrated on doing straight shots and keeping my arm at the line of play (LOP) all the time.
 At the final leg of today's trainign session, I tried a simplified runup; without going a full x-step, I just stepped sideways.
 I felt that I got more length in the throws and still got consistent throws.
 This is something to try more.

+## 20.6.2018 (Tali, 2h 20min)

+Started the morning with holes 1-6.
+Git frustrated with my throwing so I continued with opening shots from a certain pole towards the farther training basket.
+I quickly moved to hole 18.
+Today I set my personal distance record on hole 18.
+According to UDisc I threw something like 116m (about 6m short of the road at the end of hole 18).